hapijs/hapi/docs/API.md

         - `staleIn` - number of milliseconds to mark an item stored in cache as stale and reload it.
 Must be less than `expiresIn`.
         - `staleTimeout` - number of milliseconds to wait before checking if an item is stale.
 <p></p>
-    - `auth` - authentication configuration (more information is available in [Server authentication](#server-authentication)):
+    - `auth` - authentication configuration.
+Value can be:
+        - a string with the name of an authentication strategy registered with `server.auth()`.
+        - a boolean where `false` means no authentication, and `true` means used the `'default'` authentication strategy.
+        - an object with:
             - `mode` - the authentication mode.
 Defaults to `'required'` if a server authentication strategy is configured, otherwise defaults to no authentication.
 Available values:
                 - `'required'` - authentication is required.
                 - `'optional'` - authentication is optional (must be valid if present).
                 - `'try'` - same as `'optional'` but allows for invalid authentication.
             - `tos` - minimum terms-of-service version required (uses the [semver](https://npmjs.org/package/semver) module).
 If defined, the authentication credentials object must include a `tos` key which satisfies this requirement.
 Defaults to `false` which means no validation.
             - `scope` - required application scope.
 A scope string which must be included in the authentication credentials object in `scope` which is a string array.
 Defaults to no scope required.
             - `entity` - the required authenticated entity type.
 If set, must match the `entity` value of the authentication credentials.
 Available
               values:
                 - `any` - the authentication can be on behalf of a user or application.
 This is the default value.
                 - `user` - the authentication must be on behalf of a user.
                 - `app` - the authentication must be on behalf of an application.
 <p></p>
     - `description` - route description used for generating documentation (string).
     - `notes` - route notes used for generating documentation (string or array of strings).